-General Principles
+General principles

-For workers in certain occupations who have been exposed to traumatic event(s) and have been diagnosed with a mental disorder, the mental disorder is presumed to be caused by employment.
+For workers in certain occupations who have been exposed to traumatic event(s) and have been diagnosed with a mental disorder, the mental disorder is presumed to be caused by the worker's employment.

-If the presumption does not apply, a worker's mental disorder that does not result from an injury may still be accepted as compensable where the mental disorder is workrelated.
+If the presumption does not apply, a worker's mental disorder that does not result from an injury may still be accepted as compensable where the mental disorder is work-related.